ihsanberahim/CursorDocs/nuxtjs/docs.md

 })
 ```

-Nuxt uses `unhead` under the hood, and you can refer to its full documentation [here](https://unhead.unjs.io).
+Nuxt uses `unhead` under the hood, and you can refer to [its full documentation](https://unhead.unjs.io).

 ### Modifying The Rendered Head With A Nitro Plugin